 When measuring the normal profit of a company, we consider the opportunity cost of using the resources elsewhere.
-If a company reports a normal profit, it means that the compensation it receives for remaining in business is higher than the opportunity cost that it loses by using the resources to produce the good.
-However, a company is said to incur losses if its compensation is lower than the opportunity cost lost to produce the good.
+If a company reports a normal profit, it means that the compensation it receives for remaining in business is higher than the opportunity cost that it loses by using the resources to produce goods.
+However, a company is said to incur losses if its compensation is lower than the opportunity cost lost to produce goods.

 Normal Profit vs. Economic Profit

 When calculating normal profit, we consider the total revenues and total costs, where the latter includes implicit and explicit costs.
 Implicit costs refer to the opportunity cost of factors of production that the company already owns, and that it must give up to utilize its resources.